Things They Don’t Tell You About Visiting Africa

 Accepting food and gifts

 Africans are known for their generosity.
-They carry gifts with them when visiting friends and relatives, and the hosts give gifts to visitors.
+They often carry gifts with them when visiting friends and relatives, and the hosts reciprocate by giving gifts to visitors.
 That said, if you are invited to a friend’s home or are visiting a distant relative in the village, remember to carry something.
-Sometimes it can be as small as a kilogram of sugar, milk or bread (this is typically Kenyan).
+Sometimes it can be as small as a kilogram of sugar, milk or bread (this is typically the case in Kenya).

-English is commonly and widely spoken across Africa, but some countries have fewer people speaking the language.
+English is commonly and widely spoken across Africa, but in some countries, fewer people speak the language.
 Depending on the country you are visiting, learn a few common words used.

 Some local words have found their way into English and are used commonly by locals without a second thought.
-In Kampala, Uganda you will find locals referring to you as Ssebo or Nyabo for men and women respectively.
+In Kampala, Uganda, locals refer to Men as “Ssebo” and to Women as “Nyabo”, respectively.
 The phrases are used to show respect to the person being addressed.
 ‘Kale’ in Luganda means ok.

-In Kenya, you will find ‘sawa sawa’ (ok), ‘Poa’ (good or ok), ‘nyama choma’ or just ‘choma’ for barbecue and ‘kesho’for tomorrow.
-‘Braai’ in South Africa refers to barbecue, ‘robot’ is for a traffic light and ‘lekker’ to refer to something nice.
+In Kenya, you will find ‘sawa sawa’ (ok), ‘Poa’ (good or ok), ‘nyama choma’ or just ‘choma’ for barbecue and ‘for tomorrow.
+‘Braai’ in South Africa refers to barbecue, ‘robot’ is for a traffic light and ‘lekker’ refers to something nice.
 ‘Howzit’ is a common greeting in this region as well.

 These and more phrases are usually thrown around in conversations, so do not panic when you hear them during a chat.
-Just learn the lingo or ask around when necessary, as locals assume they’re part of the English language and that you should be familiar with them already.
+Just learn the lingo or ask around when necessary, as locals assume you’re part of the English language and that you should be familiar with it already.

 Security Checks

-Do not be in a hurry or rude to the security guards at entrances of many hotels, malls, and other institutions you might visit in the region- they are just doing their job.
+Do not be in a hurry or rude to the security guards at the entrances of many hotels, malls, and other institutions you might visit in the region.
+They are just doing their job.
 In fact, prepare yourself by emptying your pockets and unzipping your handbag.
 It makes the process better and faster.

 If you want better services, smile and appreciate the guard.
 It makes them feel better, and in the process, you receive quality and faster services.

 Need I mention Africans don’t put much importance on time?
 Things fall into place as they unfold.
 Thus, events start and end later than expected.
-Keep that in mind, and you will not be frustrated by meetings that take longer or a person who comes in later than agreed.
+Keep that in mind, and you will not be frustrated by meetings that take longer or by a person who arrives later than agreed upon.

 Also, we barely care much about space.
 We like being close.
-Thus, you are most likely to find a person seating next to you, despite the fact that there could be space elsewhere.
-Africans are caring and gracious and go an extra mile to show gratitude and appreciation which might be odd to some tourists
+Thus, you are most likely to find a person sitting next to you, even though there could be space elsewhere.
+Africans are known for their caring and gracious nature, often going an extra mile to show gratitude and appreciation, which may be unusual to some tourists.